Find Trade Colleges

 49% Freshmen Loans

-There are 224 full-time undergraduates at Dawn Career Institute, and 224 students altogether.
+The total student population at Dawn Career Institute LLC is 224, which includes 224 full-time undergraduates.
 The school has a student-to-faculty ratio of 15 to 1.

-49% of Dawn Career Institute students take out loans to afford college costs.
+Roughly 49% of students at Dawn Career Institute take out loans to pay for college.
 The typical student loan amount is $6,072 a year.
-The school reports a student loan default rate of 2.0% which is much lower than the average rate of 10.8%!
+The student loan default rate of 2.0% means most graduates are not struggling to pay off their loans.

 A typical bachelor’s-degree holder from this school earns an average of $25,810 during the early-career years.